gorkazl/PathLims/README.md

 - Four scripts (*UltraLong_Digraphs.py*, *UltraLong_Graphs.py*, *UltraShort_Digraphs.py* and *UltraShort_Graphs.py*) in which ultra-long and ultra-short networks are generated, their pathlength and efficiencies  are numerically calculated, and compared to the theoretical values for corroboration.

 ##### December 22, 2018
-Version 1.0.0 of PathLims has been released.
+Version 1.0.0b2 (beta) of PathLims has been uploaded.

-See the file *CHANGES.md* for a complete history of changes.